 FISHING & OPERATIONS

-The Group’s primary species are Cape Hake from South Africa and Shark Bay king and tiger prawns from Western Australia.
-These are premium wild caught species that have become highly sought-after in local and international markets.
+The Group’s primary species are Cape Hake, Horse Mackerel, Pilchards, Anchovy’s and a variety of farmed species from South Africa and Shark Bay king and tiger prawns from Western Australia.
+These are premium wild caught and farmed species that have become highly sought-after in local and international markets.

-Cape Hake is caught off the west and south coasts of South Africa, where the unpolluted, nutrient-rich water of the cold Benguela current sweeps up from the Antarctic.
-Fishing takes place 15 to 120 nautical miles from the shore at depths of up to 800m, using Sea Harvest’s own fleet of single and twin fresh fish trawlers and 4 factory freezer trawlers.
-Besides Cape Hake, the fleet also catches a variety of by-catch species like monkfish, kingklip and sole.
+Cape Hake, Horse Mackerel, Pilchards and Anchovys are caught off the west and south coasts of South Africa, where the unpolluted, nutrient-rich water of the cold Benguela current sweeps up from the Antarctic.
+Fishing takes place 15 to 120 nautical miles from the shore at depths of up to 800m, using Sea Harvest’s own fleet of single and twin fresh fish trawlers, 6 factory freezer trawlers and purse-seine vessels.
+Besides Cape Hake, Horse Mackerel, Pilchards and Anchovy’s, the fleet also catches a variety of by-catch species like monkfish, kingklip and snoek.

-At sea, Cape Hake are headed and gutted on fresh fish trawlers, and packed on ice for delivery to the company’s shore-based processing facilities.
-Sea Harvest processes the fresh Cape Hake into fillets, loins, steaks and moulded portions which are quick frozen, locking in taste and texture.
+At sea, fish are headed and gutted on fresh fish trawlers, and packed on ice for delivery to the company’s shore-based processing facilities.
+Sea Harvest processes the fresh catch into fillets, loins, steaks and moulded portions which are quick frozen, locking in taste and texture.
 A wide range of smoked, coated, crumbed and other value-added seafood products are also produced at the company’s land-based processing facilities.

 Sea Harvest’s state of the art factory freezer trawlers catch and immediately process and freeze Cape Hake and assorted by-catch species into a range of frozen-at-sea products.
 Products include Cape Hake fillets, headed & gutted (H&G) hake, monkfish tails, other by-catch species and premium fishmeal.